 - Reduce task-induced fatigue

-L-theanine is an amino acid responsible for increasing alpha brain wave activity, which promotes relaxation.
-In concert with the stimulant caffeine, this allows tea to induce a feeling of increased concentration over a longer period of time, compared to caffeine alone.
-Some tea merchants will tell you that tea “releases” its caffeine into the body more slowly than coffee, but in actuality, the effects of caffeine are being moderated by L-theanine.
+L-theanine is an amino acid in charge of increasing alpha brain wave activity, which promotes relaxation.
+In unity with the stimulant caffeine, this lets tea induce a feeling of increased concentration over a longer period of time, compared to caffeine alone.
+Some tea merchants will explain to you that tea “releases” its caffeine into the body slower than coffee, but actually, the effects of caffeine are being moderated by L-theanine.

-Recent studies have shown that tea “… taken throughout the day can significantly benefit speed of perception and more consistent levels of simple task performance.
-L-theanine appears to antagonize the stimulatory effects of caffeine by decreasing seratonin levels that have been artifically elevated by caffeine” .
-As a result, the bod sustains a feeling of alertness that cannot be obtained by the caffeine in coffee or soda.
+Recent research has demonstrated that tea “… taken throughout the day can significantly benefit speed of perception and more consistent levels of simple task performance.
+L-theanine can antagonize the stimulatory effects of caffeine by bringing down seratonin levels that have been artifically elevated by caffeine”.
+As an outcome, the bod sustains a feeling of alertness that cannot be obtained by the caffeine in coffee or soda.

-Studies have also shown that there are added benefits to tea, besides alertness.
-In a paper by Eschenauer and Sweet, it was concluded that “increased alpha activity in the brain induced by L-theanine has been associated with increased creativity, increased performance under stress, and improved learning and concentration as well as decreased anxiety.”
-A 2001 study suggests that the combination of L-theanine and caffeine “improves the ability to multi-task and reduces task-induced fatigue,” which is something we can all benefit from.
+Research has also demonstrated that there are added benefits to tea, besides alertness.
+In a paper by Eschenauer and Sweet, it was found that “increased alpha activity in the brain induced by L-theanine has been associated with increased creativity, increased performance under stress, and improved learning and concentration as well as decreased anxiety.”
+A 2001 research proposes that the combination of L-theanine and caffeine “improves the ability to multi-task and reduces task-induced fatigue,” which is something we can all benefit from.

-Due to the unique combination of L-theanine and caffeine found in tea, there are many reasons as to why this can be another alternative to coffee and soda, especially when looking for a jump-start to the day, or a way to maintain concentration for hours of coding and/or studying.
+Due to the unique combination of L-theanine and caffeine existing in tea, there are many reasons as to why this could be another alternative to coffee and soda, especially when looking for a jump-start to the day, or a way to keep focus for hours of coding and/or studying.
 It is best to experiment with different teas and find out how each tea affects you.
-A good starting point to discover different and appealing teas is the “Hacker’s Guide to Tea.”